-Naltrexone is a medicine that is used sometimes to treat people with narcotic addiction and alcoholism.
-In very low doses, however (less than 10% of a usual dose), naltrexone is believed to help regulate people's immune systems, thereby helping with several different disease processes.
+Naltrexone is a medicine sometimes used to treat people with narcotic addiction and alcoholism.
+In very low doses (less than 10% of a usual dose), however, naltrexone is believed to help regulate people’s immune systems, helping with several different disease processes.

-In the 1980's the drug naltrexone was developed as a medicine to help people who were heroin addicts.
-The action of the drug is to block opiate medicines to prevent people getting high while taking heroin.
-Dr Bihari, the researcher testing the lowest dose of the medicine, found that at the low dose it didn't help the addiction, but did prevent his AIDS patients from getting sick.
-Since then this therapy has been used successfully not only for HIV but for many other diseases / conditions.
+In the 1980’s, naltrexone was developed as a medicine to help heroin addicts.
+The action of the medication is to block the effect of opiates and opioid medicines, to prevent people from getting high while taking heroin.
+A researcher by the name of Dr Bihari found that the lowest dose of naltrexone didn’t help the addiction, but did prevent his AIDS patients from getting sick.
+Since then, this therapy has been successfully used not only for HIV but for many other diseases / conditions.

 (per the Low Dose Naltrexone website)